Skip to main content

 What about my existing quarterly super arrangements?

 If you switch to myaccountant before 1 July 2026, you can continue running quarterly super under the current rules until the deadline, while the platform stages per-pay-run super in the background.
-On 1 July, you switch over — nothing about your payroll workflow changes.
+On 1 July, you switch over, nothing about your payroll workflow changes.

 Is there a specific setup I need to do for Payday Super?

-Payday Super, without the Payday Super project.
+Payday Super, without a separate project.

 Start free Free for one employee. $10 per business up to 50.
 Talk to us about switching →